subract/hetzplay/README.md

 - Notify when server starts/stops via webhooks.
   - Also notify on a configurable duration - for example "Send a notification if the server has been running for over eight hours."
 - Support alternative ways of interacting with `hetzplay` instead of Discord, like webhooks or [an ntfy topic](https://github.com/binwiederhier/ntfy)
+- Add a cost calculator that calculates how much you have saved by using `hetzplay`.
+It can do so by seeing how long the server has been run/not run.